Homecare plan for the 5 stages of Parkinson’s disease

 Dietary aids

-There’s no recommended diet for Parkinson’s sufferers, but if you are taking medications or experiencing particular symptoms you might need to stop eating certain foods or alter your diet slightly.
+There is no recommended diet for people with Parkinson’s, but if you are taking medications or experiencing particular symptoms, you might need to stop eating certain foods or alter your diet slightly.
 A dietician can help you to work out what you can and can’t eat.

 As well as previous symptoms perhaps worsening, you may also experience loss of balance and mobility.
 As movements become slower, there is an increased risk of falls.
 Dressing and eating, in particular, will be more difficult.
 Memory impairments must also be considered, especially if numerous drugs or treatments repeat each day.